 We are happy to answer any questions you may have about Ohio adoption finalization, as well as how you can begin your private domestic adoption journey with us.
 Our toll-free number, 1-800-ADOPTION, is available at any time.
 You can visit us online for more information on adopting through our agency.

 Finalizing your adoption is the last step of the Ohio adoption process.
 This is when your child receives their final decree of adoption and officially becomes a legal member of your family for life.

-The termination of your child’s birth parents’ parental rights through issuing their consent to the adoption with their lawyer present.
-(Note: a birth mother must wait a minimum of 72 hours after the birth of their baby to give their consent to an adoption in Ohio)
+The termination of your child’s birth parents’ parental rights.
+Typically, this will be done by issuing their consent to the adoption with their lawyer present.
+(Note: A prospective birth mother must wait a minimum of 72 hours after the birth of her baby to give her consent to an adoption in Ohio.)

 The Interstate Compact on the Placement of Children (ICPC) and/or Indian Child Welfare Act (ICWA) processes, if applicable.

 The completion of your post-placement home study visits.